-For a complete list of the current known issues and limitations in Cloudera Data Science Workbench 1.5.x, see Known Issues and Limitations in Cloudera Data Science Workbench 1.5.x on page 42.
+For a complete list of the current known issues and limitations in Cloudera Data Science Workbench 1.5.x, see Known Issues in Cloudera Data Science Workbench 1.5.x.

 This section lists the release notes for Cloudera Data Science Workbench 1.4.3.